-Streaming platform Hulu acquired the rights to The Vampire Chronicles series alone for a few years back in 2017, and for a time, Hannibal producer Bryan Fuller was also involved.
+Back in 2017, Hulu had the rights for The Vampire Chronicles series.
+At one point, Hannibal producer Bryan Fuller was even involved in the project.
 However, Hulu allowed the rights to lapse in late 2019.
 For several months, the fate of the series was uncertain, but now AMC has announced that they are producing both of Rice’s most celebrated supernatural series as one large package.

 So Who Is Behind the TV Series?

 AMC has acquired both series of novels in perpetuity, for both television and film.
 Both Anne Rice and her son Christopher Rice will be the show’s executive producers, along with Rolin Jones (Friday Night Lights, Weeds) as part of an overall deal with AMC.

 Who Is Playing Lestat and the Other Characters?

 Although Anne Rice has frequently gone on her Facebook page and solicited the fans advice when it comes to who should play the vampires in the series, no casting decisions have been made so far.

 Will The Show Cover All the Books in the Series?